 - Aveva Drug Delivery Systems is a global leader in transdermal drug delivery systems.
 The Miramar company is part of Apotex, Canada's largest pharmaceutical company.

 - DNA Labs International provides forensic DNA analysis.
 The Deerfield Beach company is adding jobs and making a $7.5 million capital investment in its facility.

 - Florida Supplement is a nutraceutical manufacturer and packager of nutritional supplements in tablets, capsules, liquids and power blend forms.
 Located in Miramar, Florida Supplement has manufactured nutritional supplement products for customers in the United States, Latin America and Europe.

 - Goodwin Biotechnology, Inc. is a fully integrated contract manufacturing organization of monoclonal antibodies and recombinant proteins for preclinical and phase I/II/III clinical trials.
 Plantation-based GBI has worked with companies of all sizes.

-- OrbusNeich is a medical device company that develops therapies for vascular disease at its Advanced Research and Development facility in Fort Lauderdale.
+- OrbusNeich is a global medical device company that develops therapies for vascular disease at its Advanced Research and Development facility in Fort Lauderdale.